 Located in all major US markets, PwC’s Private Company Services (PCS) is a national practice comprised of more than 170 partners who provide customized tax, audit and advisory services to private companies, their owners and high net worth individuals.
-More than 60 percent of America’s largest private companies are PCS clients1.
+The majority of America’s largest private companies are PCS clients1.
 They span a broad scope of sectors and industries ranging from manufacturing to retail to industrial to professional services.
 A hallmark of PCS is a robust thought leadership program that provides clients with timely, thought-provoking information to help manage and grow their businesses and wealth.

 1Forbes America’s Largest Private Companies 2014